-Connecting onto the negative terminal can result in arcing if the contact is poor, which in turn can ignite hydrogen gas if it is present in sufficiently high concentrations.
+Connecting to the negative terminal can result in arcing if the contact is poor, which in turn can ignite hydrogen gas if it is present in sufficiently high concentrations.
 Hydrogen gas is a by-product of normal battery operation.

-Consider size and weight
+Consider Size and Weight

-Consider the warranty conditions
+Consider the Warranty Conditions

 Make sure you get a warranty that covers the conditions in which you will be using the device.
-For instance, some jump starters are not covered for use in sub-zero temperatures, and all have varying conditions that cover them (or sometimes not), against storage temperatures.
+For instance, some jump starters are not covered for use in sub-zero temperatures, and all have varying conditions that cover them (or sometimes not) against storage temperatures.

 So, if you are considering a compact unit that can fit in your glove compartment, make sure its warranty covers it against the varying temperatures that can develop inside cars.

 Consider Optional Features

 Many jump starters incorporate features like radios, lights, compressors, 12V and AC power outlets, USB ports for charging or operating cell phones, tablets, or even computers.
 While some of these features can be very helpful during power outages, all of them add to the size, weight, and price of the basic jump starter.